Carl Rogers Library and Store

-The Person Centered Psychotherapy Project has been in existence for the last five years and we have trained people from many parts of the world including India, Europe, South America and North America.
-Our work has been to provide high quality training in the Person Centered Psychotherapy that emerged from the Person Centered Approach developed by Carl Rogers and his associates…
+The Person-Centered Psychotherapy Project has been in existence for the last five years, and we have trained people from many parts of the world, including India, Europe, South America, and North America.
+Our work has been to provide high-quality training in the Person-Centered Psychotherapy that emerged from the Person-Centered Approach developed by Carl Rogers.

 The La Jolla Program

-For more than half a century The La Jolla Program has been at the world forefront in practicing our versions of interpersonal encounter.
-We convene together facing one another, using the opportunity to talk and otherwise communicate.
+For more than half a century, The La Jolla Program has been at the world forefront of practicing our versions of interpersonal encounters.
+We convene together, facing one another, using the opportunity to talk and otherwise communicate.
 Our aim is to understand and experience our personal relatedness to happenings that concern us.
-Our conversations develop toward more…

 Recurring CSP Meetings

-Encounter with Self is a group designed, supported and facilitated to promote personal growth through witnessing (primarily listening and observing oneself in a “sacred I space”) and a sharing of self in a sacred “we space” of a group encounter.
+Encounter with Self is a group designed, supported, and facilitated to promote personal growth through witnessing (primarily listening and observing oneself in a “sacred I space”) and a sharing of self in a sacred “we space” of a group encounter.
 Our time also will provide opportunities for intermittent silent introspection.
-This group integrates self-reflection…

 Antonio Santos hosts a weekly PCA International Zoom meeting, Sunday mornings at 6 AM Pacific Daylight Time.
 This accommodates the needs of attendees who are spread across the globe.
 The meeting runs for two hours and is well attended by members of the International PCA Community, CSP, and others.